Skip to content

 Partner Implementation Path

 Same business outcome.
-The partner path delivers €405K more value in Year 1 alone.
+In this worked example, the partner path leaves €405K more value on the table in Year 1.

 Key Statistics: Build vs Buy